IBM/cloudpakforapps-workshop/workshop/exercise-4/README.md

 When you have completed this exercise, you will understand how to:

-* leverage Tekton pipelines with Kabanero collections to deploy applications to OpenShift
+* leverage Tekton pipelines with Collections to deploy applications to OpenShift

 ![Tools used during Exercise 4](images/ex4.png)